Audit Working Paper

 The Role of Technology in Accounting

-One such cloud-based automation software is Firmway, started by a team of Chartered Accountants to simplify time-consuming reconciliations.
-Using the latest technology such as AI, it performs reconciliations at par with industry standards and practices.
+A team of chartered accountants started Firmway, a cloud-based automation software, to simplify time-consuming reconciliations.
+Using the latest technology, such as AI, it performs reconciliations on par with industry standards and practices.

 Technology makes reconciliations, be it vendor, bank, GST, or TDS, simple and efficient.
-Furthermore, it simplifies the communication of reconciliation differences through a world-class online action tracker.
-Therefore, prioritizing the adoption of technology in accounting and reconciliations is crucial for CFOs and Account teams, ultimately leading to a boost in cash flow.
+It also simplifies the communication of reconciliation differences through a world-class online action tracker.
+Thus, adopting technology in accounting and reconciliations should be a priority for CFOs and account teams.